Brooks Brothers, worn by Lincoln and Kennedy, goes bankrupt

 But its cultural influence has been broad.

-Clark Gable wore Brooks Brothers and Jennifer Aniston appeared on the cover of GQ magazine wearing nothing but a red, white and blue Brooks Brothers tie.
+Clark Cable wore Brooks Brothers and Jennifer Aniston appeared on the cover of GQ magazine wearing nothing but a red, white and blue Brooks Brothers tie.

 Ott reported from Silver Spring, Maryland.